 Though more inland than the other activities, the Dole Pineapple Plantation is still considered part of Oahu’s North Shore and you must go.

-Visitors enter the Dole Plantation through a massive gift shop of everything possible: pineapple t-shirts and candy, of course, but also trivets, coloring books, keychains, hats, magnets, stuffed toys, jewelry, chair covers, pillows, etc. It sounds awful, but it’s actually hilarious and so fun!
+Visitors enter the Dole Plantation through a massive gift shop of everything possible: pineapple t-shirts and candy, of course, but also trivets, coloring books, key chains, hats, magnets, stuffed toys, jewelry, chair covers, pillows, etc. It sounds awful, but it’s actually hilarious and so fun!

 Beyond the gift shop you can watch a pineapple cutting demonstration, eat a famous Dole Whip Sundae, and go outside for a Dole plantation maze, pineapple growing farm, train ride through the plantation, etc. It’s a great way to spend an afternoon!

 The Dole Plantation seems to have popped up everywhere, but don’t be scared off by the prospect of overcrowding.
 Because it’s a bit out of the way it’s definitely not as overrun as the media makes it out to be.
 Don’t get me wrong, there are still tons of people milling around, but the plantation is pretty big so it’s easy to get around.
+And as commercial as it may seem, the Dole Plantation is still one of the best things to do in North Shore, Hawaii!

 It’s even kind of fun to be one of those silly tourists who geeks out at cute, local stuff!
 There are no judgments at the Dole Plantation!